 4 Ways National Voter’s Day Is Celebrated

-National Voter’s Day celebration across India has some common ways that the holiday is observed include:
+National Voter’s Day celebration across India has some common ways that the holiday is observed including:

 1. Distribution Of Voter Identification Cards